WFIA (AM): WFIA

-When Jacor was merged into Clear Channel Communications three years later, the company was required to divest 18 radio stations.
-That included WFIA, which was sold to Blue Chip Broadcasting.
-The Salem Media Group, the largest owner of religious radio stations in the U.S., decided to acquire WFIA in 2001.
-The price tag was $1.75 million.
-Salem owned the station for 15 years.
+When Jacor was merged into Clear Channel Communications three years later, the company was required to divest 18 radio stations, including WFIA, which was sold to Blue Chip Broadcasting.
+The ownership carousel ended when Salem Communications acquired WFIA for $1.75 million in 2001.

 On December 22, 2016, Salem announced that it would hand operation of its Louisville radio stations, including WFIA, to Word Broadcasting Network (also known as Word Media Group) under a time brokerage agreement.
-Programming of WFIA was changed to a simulcast of Word's Contemporary Christian station, 88.5 WJIE-FM.

-Word Broadcasting

-WFIA carried the WJIE call letters for 10 months in 2017 before reverting to WFIA in October.
-On February 10, 2020, Word Broadcasting announced that it would take advantage of the option in its agreement to acquire Salem's stations in Louisville, including WFIA, for $4 million.
-The sale was completed on May 25, 2022.
+Programming of WFIA was changed to a simulcast of Word's contemporary Christian station WJIE-FM, and the station carried the WJIE call letters for 10 months in 2017 before reverting to WFIA in October.
+On February 10, 2020, Word Broadcasting announced that it would take advantage of the option in its agreement to acquire the stations from Salem for $4 million; the sale was completed on May 25, 2022.

-By 2023, WFIA was again carrying Christian preaching programming simulcast with WFIA-FM 94.7.
-WFIA changed its call sign to WLGK on August 1, 2023.
-Then on August 10, that call sign was moved to 94.7, with AM 900 again returning to WFIA.
-The call sign changes were coupled with a format flip at 94.7 to worship music as WLGK.
-With WLGK now a Christian music station, the talk and teaching programs continue on 900 WFIA and its translator at 107.3 FM.
+By 2023, WFIA was again carrying Christian preaching programming, simulcast with WFIA-FM 94.7.
+WFIA changed its call sign to WLGK on August 1, 2023; on August 10, that call sign was moved to 94.7, with AM 900 again returning to WFIA.
+The call sign changes were in connection to a format change at WFIA-FM to worship music.

 Translator

-WFIA's signal is repeated over FM translator station W297BV on 107.3 MHz, also in Louisville.
+WFIA's signal is repeated over FM translator station W297BV on 107.3 MHz, also at Louisville.